 This error is returned when there is some restriction in place which prevents the successful delivery of the requested asset.
-Common reasons include, if you are using Strict Transformations and attempting to generate a derived on-the-fly for a transformation that is not marked as "allowed" in your settings and if the URL is also not Signed.
+Common reasons include if you are using Strict Transformations and attempting to generate a derived on-the-fly version with a transformation that is not marked as "allowed" in your settings, and if the URL is also not signed.

-You will also receive this error if you attempt to use an add-on or feature that is set as "restricted" in the Settings -> Security tab of your account settings.
+You will also receive this error if you attempt to use an add-on or feature that is set as "restricted" in the product environment settings -> Security tab, under your account settings.
 An example of this would be trying to use Client-side asset lists when the feature is restricted.